 New Roseville, Calif.
-Agency Promises to Shake Up the Industry
+Agency Promises to Shake up the Industry

 Verus Insurance Services, LLC has officially opened for business.
 Scott Kelley, President of Verus said “Verus will shake up this industry with a new way of doing business.”
 Verus is a full-service brokerage firm assisting employers with their core and voluntary employee benefit programs including compliance, technology solutions, and plan management.
 Kelley explains that, in the drive for brokerage firms to become bigger and more lucrative, many ended up charging higher fees or commissions and burning out their employees.
 They are also limiting the number of vendors they are willing to work with.
 That leads to poor service and less choice for clients.